skyflowapi/skyflow-react-js/README.md

   enableCopy: false, // Optional, enables the copy icon in collect and reveal elements to copy text to clipboard.
 Defaults to 'false').
   allowedFileType: string[], // Optional, allowed extensions for the file to be uploaded.
   cardMetadata: {}, // Optional, metadata to control card number element behavior. (only applicable for CARD_NUMBER ElementType).
+  masking: true,        // Optional, indicates whether the input should be masked.
+Defaults to 'false'.
+  maskingChar: '*',     // Optional, character used for masking input when masking is enabled.
+Defaults to '*'.
 }
 ```